A Guide to a Traditional Christmas Dinner in France, a Sumptuous Feast of Several Courses

 And then, finally, just as you think you couldn’t possibly eat or drink anything more, it’s time for coffee and truffles.

 Now, remember, coffee in France isn’t the same as coffee in Starbucks.
-The sizes are small and more like espresso size.
+The sizes are small, similar to espresso size.

 The truffles are to die for and beyond decadent, but the perfect end to your feast.
-Rumoured to have been invented by pastry chef Louis Dufour in 1895, they’re traditionally made with crème fraiche, vanilla and cocoa.
+Rumored to have been invented by pastry chef Louis Dufour in 1895, they’re traditionally made with crème fraiche, vanilla, and cocoa.

 No matter how full you are, there is always room for truffles.